ROOTS & VEGETABLES

 • 32.
 Pepper Collection: four varieties Named, two of each variety

 • 45.
-Collection of Herbs (at least 4 varieties) named
+Collection of Herbs: (at least four varieties) named

 CLASS 38